 Government of Al Khamsa, Inc. is "under the direction of a Board of Directors," with input from all supporters gratefully received.
 An annual business meeting is held, and all official meetings are open to the public.
 Because Al Khamsa has no members in a corporate sense, the Board of Directors is appointed rather then elected.
 The appointments are made by the Board of Delegates, a representative assembly designed to reflect the interests of the various participants in Al Khamsa activities.

 Non-profit corporations are ordinarily run completely by their Board of Directors.
 Al Khamsa, Inc. wanted its supporters to have a veto over the Board of Directors in the event that it felt the Board was going in the wrong direction.
 On votes concerning amendments to the Bylaws, the Charter or the Roster of horses called Al Khamsa Arabian horses, "Third-Party Approval" is required for passage.
 This "Third-Party Approval" is provided by the Advisory Council.

 Board of Delegates

-The Board of Delegates is a representative body made up of Delegates elected by recognized Affiliate groups and the Advisory Council in attendance at the annual meeting.
+The Board of Delegates is a representative body made up of Delegates elected the Advisory Council in attendance at the annual meeting.
 The past administration of Al Khamsa is represented by the past President, and the Board of Delegates is headed by the current President.
 The duty of the Board of Delegates is to appoint the new President and the new Board of Directors.

 The Board of Delegates is formed as follows:

 - The Advisory Council at each annual meeting elects three Delegates to represent itself on the Board of Delegates.
-The Delegates elected by the Advisory Council and by the various Affiliate groups help bring new faces into the government of Al Khamsa.
+The Delegates elected by the Advisory Council help bring new faces into the government of Al Khamsa.